EL-BID/pavimentados/README.md

 ## Quick Start
 ---

-In the `notebooks` folder you find a complete example of how to process both images and videos present in `notebooks/road_videos` or `notebooks/road_images` and save the results in `notebooks/outputs`.
+In the `notebooks` folder there is a complete example of how to process both images and videos present in `notebooks/road_videos` and `notebooks/road_images`.
+The results are saved to `notebooks/outputs`.

 The first step is to import the components that create a workflow with images:
 ```